sergiodxa/remix-utils/README.md

 Because SSE count towards the limit of HTTP connections per domain, the useEventSource hook keeps a global map of connections based on the provided URL and options, as long as they are the same the hook will open a single SSE connection and share it between instances of the hook.

-Once there are not more instances of the hook re-using a connection, the connection will be closed and removed from the map.
+Once there are no more instances of the hook re-using a connection, it will be closed and removed from the map.

 You can use the `<EventSourceProvider />` component to control the map.